LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 ## The Code

 It seems this code is part of the server.
-The `store(data)` function seems to be the main entrypoint where the sent data is processed.
+The `store(data)` function seems to be the main entry point where the sent data is processed.

 After a bit of experimenting with the service, we found out that the `data` variable is the raw input we send to the server.